SEE All WORKS

 100% | growth in online orders; 40+ | original product designs; 50%+ | of profit from sticker sales; 6 | brand activations a year

-WanderLodge set out to be a destination, not a gift shop.
-A full brand and product line, plus regular activations, gave families a reason to remember it and a reason to return.
+WanderLodge needed to be a destination, not a gift shop.
+A full brand and product line, plus regular activations, gave families a reason to remember it — and a reason to return.

 View My Other Projects